Ordisoftware/Hebrew-Calendar/README.md

 ## Roadmap

-- Add moon months description form and menu in tools.
-- Add reminder for solar and lunar anniversary of birth.
 - Add 'Hanouka and Pourim dates and an option to consider them or not in the calendar.
 - Add a different tray icon to indicate if a celebration is running, including week days.
 - Improve navigation form to show celebration week days.

 ## Changelog

+#### 202_.__.__ - Version 6.0

+- Add moon months description form and menu in tools.
+- Add reminder for solar and lunar anniversary of birth.
+- Fix log icon not disabled in stats form when log is disabled.

 #### 2020.11.18 - Version 5.7